-The Management's Discussion and Analysis of the Jersey Shore Area School District's (the District) financial performance provides an overall review of the District's financial activities for the fiscal year ended June 30, 2022.
+The Management's Discussion and Analysis (MD&A) of Jersey Shore Area School District's (the District) financial performance provides an overall review of the District's financial activities for the fiscal year ended June 30, 2024.
 The intent of this discussion and analysis is to look at the District's financial performance as a whole; readers should also review the notes to the basic financial statements and financial statements to enhance their understanding of the District's financial performance.

-The Management Discussion and Analysis (MD&A) is an element of the reporting model adopted by the Governmental Accounting Standards Board (GASB) in their Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments.
+The MD&A is an element of the reporting model adopted by the Governmental Accounting Standards Board (GASB) in their Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments.